Posts

 Image

-Krishna says, "I have created four varnas (divisions) based on differentiation of gunas and karmas , but know Me to be the non-doer and immutable (4.13).
-Brahmins, Kshatriyas, Vaishyas, and Shudras perform karmas according to the gunas springing from their nature" (18.41).
+K rishna says, “I have created four varnas (social classifications) based on differentiation of gunas and karmas but know Me to be the non-doer and immutable” (4.13).
+He further clarifies, “ Brahmins , Kshatriyas, Vaishyas, and Shudras perform karmas according to the gunas springing from their nature” (18.41).
 Firstly, our divisive mind builds hierarchies around us.
 Secondly, falsehood is nothing but a manipulated truth.
-Together, a falsehood was built that the divisions are based on birth and are hierarchical.
-But, the simple truth is that humans are of four types because of the gunas and karmas .
+Together, a falsehood was built that the social classifications are based on birth and are hierarchical.
+But the simple truth is that humans are of four types because of the gunas and karmas .
 Moreover, this division is not a tool to judge a person.
 These facts need to be kept in mind while understanding verses dealing with varnas or castes which still dominate the social and political fabric of our society.
-While explaining gunas , Krishna says, "Three gunas of satva, rajas and tamas bind the soul (14.5).
-Satva binds through attachment to knowledge (14.6).
-Rajas binds the embodied soul t...
+While explaining gunas , Krishna says, “Three gunas of satva , rajas and tamas bind the soul to the body (14.5).
+Satva binds through attachme...